-- (c) the day it takes effect. - (3) However, the provisions of the licence may exclude or restrict the carrying out of an authorised activity for the licence. - (4) If no day of effect is stated, the licence takes effect on the day it is granted. - (5) This section applies subject to section 412A.
+(c) the day it takes effect.

+- (4) If no day of effect is stated, the licence takes effect on the day it is granted. - (5) This section applies subject to section 412A.

 412A Provisions about grant and conditions of licence for coordinated project